Matthew Zebrowski 1946 - 2020 - Obituary

-Kerrville, TX Matthew Zebrowski Matthew Zebrowski, 74, of Kerrville, Texas passed away on July 2, 2020 in San Antonio.
+Kerrville, TX - Matthew Zebrowski, 74, of Kerrville, Texas passed away on July 2, 2020 in San Antonio.
 A private internment was held.
 There will be a Celebration of Life at a later date when circumstances permit.

 Matt, as he was known to all, was born in Bayonne, New Jersey to Chester and Jean Zebrowski.
 He graduated from Marist High School in Bayonne and from Rutgers University Newark College of Arts and Sciences with a Bachelor of Arts in Economics in 1967.
 He married the love of his life Patricia Lane on December 30, 1971 and they had one son, Joseph.